-Dr. Vigneswaran is a thoracic and cardiovascular surgeon at Loyola University Medical Center, where he is currently the Division Director of Thoracic Surgery.
-He is also the System Medical Director of Thoracic Surgery for Edward-Elmhurst Health.
+Dr. Vigneswaran is a thoracic and cardiovascular surgeon at Loyola University Medical Center, serving as the division director of Thoracic Surgery.
+He is also the system medical director of Thoracic Surgery for Edward-Elmhurst Health.

-He has worked extensively with pleural mesothelioma and is interested in using minimally invasive surgery techniques like robotic and video-assisted procedures.
+He has worked extensively with pleural mesothelioma and uses minimally invasive surgical techniques, such as robotic and video-assisted procedures.

 Some of Dr. Vigneswaran’s career accomplishments include:

-- Author of more than 100 articles and book chapters, and has edited three books about lung transplantation and thoracic surgery
+- Authored more than 100 articles and book chapters and edited three books about lung transplantation and thoracic surgery

 - Helped improve the staging system for pleural mesothelioma

 - Pioneered the use of robotic or video-assisted thoracic surgery

 Dr. Vigneswaran is the recipient of several awards and honors, including: